 The applicant must be a New Zealand resident company or partnership, or a foreign corporation with a fixed establishment in New Zealand for tax purposes.

-The applicant for the grant must be the entity responsible for all activities in making the production in New Zealand.
+The applicant for the Rebate must be the entity responsible for all activities in making the production in New Zealand.

-A production cannot receive an International Grant and a New Zealand Grant, or any other New Zealand Government film finance or tax incentive in relation to the production.
+A production cannot receive an International Rebate and a New Zealand Rebate, or any other New Zealand Government film finance or tax incentive in relation to the production.

 Qualifying New Zealand Production Expenditure (QNZPE)

 QNZPE is eligible spend incurred by the applicant on the production in New Zealand.
 In general, this means: